 How are decisions made?

-The Hadyard Hill Dailly Community Fund Panel makes recommendations on awards from the Fund and advises on overall Fund strategy.
-The Panel is governed by a Terms of Reference that has been developed and agreed between community representatives and Foundation Scotland and is reviewed from time to time.
+The Hadyard Hill Dailly Community Fund Panel makes recommendations on awards from the fund and advises on overall fund strategy.
+The Panel is governed by a Terms of Reference that has been developed and agreed upon between community representatives and Foundation Scotland and is reviewed from time to time.

 The Panel is made up of people who live in the area of Dailly.
 The Panel meets approximately four times per year to make decisions on applications to the fund.
 The current Panel is: